jdmartin/DH2023/README.md

 # dh-host-sec-2023
 Survey of DH servers and their security issues.

+## N.B:

+For materials related to the presentation in Graz, please see the folder `graz-2023`.

+  - Visualizations are in `graz-2023/viz` and are grouped by ADHO or DHQ.
+  - Slides are in `graz-2023/slides`.
+(Note: voiceover is used in the slides, if using keynote use "play recorded" rather than just "play.")

 ## Usage:

 If you want to start completely from the beginning: